These Magical Photos of Frozen Bubbles Will Take Your Breath Away

 This is something that anyone can do.
 Just dress warmly, head outside on those cold, frigid days, blow bubbles and watch the magic happen—but be warned, it can be very addictive!

-Here are more shots that showcase the beauty of the Canadian winter.
+Here are more photos that showcase the beauty of the Canadian winter.